Table of Contents

 You can put an Icyhot patch right on the painful area.
 It will offer some relief almost immediately.
 However, over the next hour or so, it will probably click and release.
 On the other hand, it may just reduce this to a dull tension instead of sharp pain.

 I use this technique whenever I need quick relief from this pain.

 - Lay across the hard edge of a sturdy table so that the tender spot lays close or directly on the table’s edge.
 If this is a hard table and it is painful, you may want to use a towel to pad the edge.

 - Breathe out and let your hips drop.
-Relax into the tender spot that is laying on the edge of the table.
+Relax into the tender spot lying on the edge of the table.